xens/pyhandscanner/README.md

 - sudo make
 - sudo make install

+test crikey:
-test crikey: crikey "hello", should write "hello" in the console
+- crikey "hello" (should write "hello" in the console)